onit4ku/GATK_courses/README.md

     php artisan key:generate

-Create the MySQL database Schema with the name GATK_Workshop19, like in your dotenv file.
+Create the MySQL database Schema with the name of the DB in your dotenv file.

 ### To create the tables of the db